 Elizabeth Shea (07:34)

-Wow. it gives me the goosebumps.
+Wow, that gives me the goosebumps.
 That's really interesting.
 I don't think I'd heard that story.
-So you start having conversations.
-Did you ever enlist a broker after that point, or did you just pursue this, this suitor?
-Well, I'm curious what you found was attractive about the company that did acquire you.
-I mean, how did you continue the conversation?
-Did it start, did it start out financially or did it start out in terms of like how you're to be managing this or can you tell us a little bit about that journey?
+So, you start having conversations.
+Did you ever enlist a broker after that point, or did you just pursue this suitor?

 Sue Keith (07:36)

-We did not, we did not, no fee was ever paid.
+We did not, no fee was ever paid.

 Elizabeth Shea (09:03)

-Wow, well, good for you.
+Wow, good for you.
 Congratulations.
 Can you tell us about the preparation that went into this?
 Did you feel prepared when they sent you this LOI?
-Did you feel like you needed to do more research or did you just trust your instinct and say this is going to be a good thing?
+Did you feel like you needed to do more research or did you just trust your instinct and say, “this is going to be a good thing?”
 Tell us about that preparation.

 Sue Keith (09:22)